 Cotton

 Traditionally, cotton has been the go-to material for making flags.
+For reference, most of the flags I used to own were made from cotton.
 It gives a flag a classic and elegant look.
-But, despite looking beautiful, this is not the best choice for a flag that will be mounted outdoors.
+But, despite looking beautiful, this is not the best choice for an American flag that will be mounted outdoors.

 The reason for this is that it will get soaked when it rains.
 Factor in strong winds and you end up with a flag with a very short lifespan.
 So, even if it’s heavy enough not to get wrapped around a pole, its intolerance to the outdoor weather makes it unsuitable.